jinkwon14/MLND-CustomerSegments/README.md

-# Content: Unsupervised Learning
+# Content: Customer Segmentation with Unsupervised Machine Learning)
-## Project: Creating Customer Segments
+---
+Many companies today collect vast amounts of data on customers and clientele, and have a strong desire to understand the meaningful relationships hidden in their customer base.
+Being equipped with this information can assist a company engineer future products and services that best satisfy the demands or needs of their customers.

+In this project, unsupervised machine learning is implemented to product spending data collected for customers of a wholesale distributor in Lisbon, Portugal, to identify customer segments hidden in the data.

+## Getting started
+---
 ### Install

-This project requires **Python 2.7** and the following Python libraries installed:
+Viewing this project requires **Python 2.7** and the following Python libraries installed:

 - [NumPy](http://www.numpy.org/)
 - [Pandas](http://pandas.pydata.org)